Household Charge : The Facts

 • wholly used as dwellings and liable for commercial rates

-An owner of a residential property is exempt from the household charge if , on the liability date, the residential property is:
+An owner of a residential property was exempt from the household charge if , on the liability date, the residential property was:

 • Comprised in a discretionary trust;